Lindsay Bertelli of REACH: “Look at your gender as a benefit, not a hindrance”

 As part of my series about the leadership lessons of accomplished business leaders, I had the pleasure of interviewing Lindsay Bertelli.

+REACH has worked for an array of brands since its conception, including Toyota, Norwegian Cruise Line, SiriusXM, Farmers Insurance, Calgary Stampede, ConAgra Foods, Bravo TV, Kretschmar, and more.

+A Delaware native, Lindsay loves to travel and explore new places with her daughter.
+Lindsay is a graduate of Belmont University with a degree in Music Business.
+Her quick wit and sense of humor stem from her love of great 80’s and 90’s sitcoms like Designing Women and Golden Girls.
+On the weekends, you’ll likely find Lindsay surrounded by friends hosting a fantastic dinner party at her home in Nashville.

-Thank you so much for doing this with us!
+Thank you so much for joining us!
 Can you tell us a story about what brought you to this specific career path?

 Can you share a story about the funniest mistake you made when you were first starting?
 Can you tell us what lesson you learned from that?